Zoroastrian-Digital-Humanities/Artefacts/CONTRIBUTING.md

   cd Artefacts
   ```

-Otherwise, open the repository with `GitHub Desktop`.
+## Working with git

+To install `Git` on your machine, follow the instructions on [GitHub](https://github.com/git-guides/install-git).

+For a complete installation guide, follow the instructions [here](https://git-scm.com/book/en/v2).

 ## Working with VS Code

+To install VS Code, follow the instructions on [this page](https://code.visualstudio.com).

-If you are using VS Code, it is recommanded to install the recommanded extensions.
+When using VS Code, it is recommanded to install the recommanded extensions.

-## Working with GitHub Desktop

-TBD

 ## Guidelines to add a new Artefact